Hotel Sol y Luna

 Rafting the Source of The Amazon

-Raft one of the world's top ten rafting rivers, the 3000 meter deep Granite Canyon of the Rio Apurimac.
+Raft one of the world's top ten rafting rivers, the 3000 metre deep Granite Canyon of the Rio Apurimac.
 This 3-day mini-expedition is quite extraordinary, and an adventure lover's dream come true.

 Sacred Valley Horse Riding & Pisac

 Enjoy an unforgettable horse ride in the Sacred Valley (all abilities welcome) combined with a visit to the local market, Inca Ruins of Pisac and lunch.
 The Sol y Luna horses are Peruvian Paso horses, which are unique to Peru and truly wonderful to ride.

 Enjoy the sport of stand-up paddle boarding on the emerald Lake Huaypo before mountain biking to the agricultural terraces of Moray and the glistening salt pans of Maras.
 An adrenaline fuelled day exploring some of the highlights of the Sacred Valley.

 Trek to Choquequirao

 Head way-off the beaten track and be one of the few adventurers to visit the incredible site of Choquequirao, dramatically located on a promontory above the roaring Apurimac River, on a five-day challenging mule-supported hike.

 Urubamba White-Water Rafting